typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/naming-convention.md

     - `global` - matches a variable/function declared in the top-level scope.
     - `exported` - matches anything that is exported from the module.
     - `unused` - matches anything that is not used.
+    - `requiresQuotes` - matches any name that requires quotes as it is not a valid identifier (i.e. has a space, a dash, etc in it).
     - `public` - matches any member that is either explicitly declared as `public`, or has no visibility modifier (i.e. implicitly public).
     - `readonly`, `static`, `abstract`, `protected`, `private` - matches any member explicitly declared with the given modifier.
 - `types` allows you to specify which types to match.
 This option supports simple, primitive types only (`boolean`, `string`, `number`, `array`, `function`).